 Unless a different meaning is required by the context, the definitions of G.S.
-130A-290 and the following definitions shall apply throughout this Part:
+130A-290 and the following definitions apply throughout this Part:

 - (1) "Beneficial and beneficial use" means projects promoting public health and environmental protection, offering equivalent success relative to other alternatives, and preserving natural resources. - (2) "Boiler slag" means the molten bottom ash collected at the base of slag tap and cyclone type furnaces that is quenched with water.
-It is made up of hard, black, angular particles that have a smooth, glassy appearance. - (3) "Bottom ash" means the agglomerated, angular ash particles formed in pulverized coal furnaces that are too large to be carried in the flue gases and collect on the furnace walls or fall through open grates to an ash hopper at the bottom of the furnace.
+It is made up of hard, black, angular particles that have a smooth, glassy appearance.